margaritageleta/PixInWav/README.md

 ```
 Defining all the arguments and hyperparameters in the script beforehand.

+### Loss function and optimization
++ `--lr` defined the learning rate of the Adam optimizer.
++ `--beta` determines the beta parameter of the loss function, refer to the paper for details.
++ `--add_dtw_term` allows adding an additional term to the loss function.
+Adding it has shown improvements, refer to the paper for details.
+### Model architecture and constraints
++ With `--rgb` you can choose to train on RGB or B&W images.
++ `--architecture` allows to change the underlying architecture.
+It lists the 4 types of model explained in the paper, refer to it for more details.
++ With `--transform` you can change the transform to obtain the audio spectrogram.
+Available transforms include STDCT (Short-Time Discrete Cosine Transform Type II) and STFT (Short-Time Fourier).
++ If you use STFT, you can choose to hide the image in the magnitude or in the phase.
+You can control thos behaviour with `--on_phase`.
+### Noise addition
++ For increasing the robustness of the steganographic function, you can add noise into the audio during training time with `--add_noise`.
++ If you `--add_noise` then you should choose the `--noise_kind` and `--noise_amplitude`.

+### Monitor the training process
 By default, `wandb` checkpoints are created when you execute the `trainer_rgb.py` script (you should login into your [wandb](https://wandb.ai) account first).
 This allows tracking the learning curves in the web application.

 If you prefer using `tensorboard` checkpoints, you will need to install `tensorboardX` and add the needed lines of code to save the values.
 Once it is done, just run in another shell window: